RedisLabs/redislabs-docs/content/rv/administration/configuration/securing-your-database.md

 ![Source
 IP/Subnet](/images/rv/source_ip_subnet-1.png?width=600&height=102)

-In case you require more source IP rules than your current RV plan entitles you to, you can see the different plans and the maximum number of source IP rules that they support [here](https://redislabs.com/pricing).
+In case you require more source IP rules than your current Redis Cloud Pro plan entitles you to, you can see the different plans and the maximum number of source IP rules that they support [here](https://redislabs.com/pricing).